Cornell-MAE-UG/fa25-portfolio-ddh83/_projects/2025-heat-exchange.md

 _______________________________________________________________________________________________________________

 A heat exchanger works by allowing two fluids of different temperature to transfer heat.
 In this case, the two fluids are dyed water.
 An ideal heat exchanger is considered adiabatic (no external heat transfer) and steady state (equal in and out flow).
-These assumptions will be false in real world scenarios, especially this one.
+These assumptions will be false in real world scenarios, especially this one, because materials usually conduct some amount of heat.
+This exchanger was made out of metal, so it will conduct a considerable amount of heat.

 _______________________________________________________________________________________________________________